JM-data/Unsupervised_DeepFunctionalMaps_ICCV19/README.md

 ### Unsupervised Deep Functional Maps
 An unsupervised approach to Deep Functional Maps implemented in Tensorflow 1.9.0.
 The goal was to obtain, and then improve upon, the same state-of-the-art results in the following paper https://arxiv.org/abs/1704.08686 by Litany et al.

-We were curious to see how well the neural network would behave in an unsupervised setting, in which no geodistance matrices on any shape was given nor ground-truth functional maps or matches.
-We change perspective by focusing on learning descriptors to improve the functional maps estimation, rather than calculating a soft-map and use the geodesic distance of the target which are high dimensional matrices, possible causes for slowing down training steps and taking up much more space than a functional map expressed in the spectral domain.

-We therefore innovate by considering functional maps not only going from the source shape to the target shape, but also from the target shape to the source shape.
-This helps introduce new penalties in the training to improve on, like two compositions between the functional maps that should yield identity.
-More penalties natural to functional maps' instrinsic structures are also added as : commutativity with the Laplacian to preserve isometries, orthogonality to be area-preserving and other properties explained in http://www.lix.polytechnique.fr/~maks/papers/fundescEG17.pdf, published by Dorian Nogneng and Maks Ovsjanikov in 2017.

 You can find our paper explaining more details of the implementation here : https://arxiv.org/pdf/1812.03794.pdf